Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Apply desensitizing agents and dental sealants

-• Provide patients with oral hygiene advice
+• Provide patients with oral hygiene instruction

 • Schedule appointments for services and manage patient records